calliewentling/ApregoarProject/README.md

 ![whitelabel_explore](https://user-images.githubusercontent.com/83875010/218811816-33aceefd-3ac6-4770-bfa4-0f85c95b7607.png)

 ### Dashboarding tools
-Users at any level may save fitlering preferences, identify areas of interst, create reading lists, and share briefings with other users.
+Users at any level may save filtering preferences, identify areas of interest, create reading lists, and share briefings with other users.
 Results may be connected to directly via API, or exported as preferred.

 ## Potential impact
 GEO-CONTEXTUALIZATION